pthom/imgui_bundle/bindings/imgui_bundle/doc/imgui_bundle_demo_parts/ibd_manual_notebook.adoc.md

-# Using ImGui Bundle with jupyter notebook
+# Using Dear ImGui Bundle with jupyter notebook

 ImmApp adds support for integration inside jupyter notebook: the application will be run in an external window, and a screenshot will be placed on the notebook after execution.